ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 .. figure:: ../screenshots/conformance_report_generation_options_popup_overview_certificate.png
   :align: center

+In case you have defined an elaborate custom message, acting for example as a full cover page for your certificate, it may be difficult to view and edit it in the editor.
+For this purpose you are provided with the **Maximise editor** button that when clicked will expand the editor to take up the full screen.

 Once the settings are reviewed and adapted, clicking **Generate report** will produce the certificate.

 .. figure:: ../screenshots/conformance_overview_pdf_certificate.png